myriadrf/LimeSDR_GW/docs/docs/limesdr-xtrx/build_gw.rst

      -
      - Xilinx-compatible JTAG programming cable

-FT2232H Mini Module connection
+FT2232H Mini Module Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To connect the FT2232H Mini Module:

-* Insert the LimeSDR-XTRX v1.2 into the RF frontend adapter mini PCIe slot.
+* Insert the LimeSDR-XTRX v1.2 board into the RF frontend adapter Mini PCIe slot.
 * Connect the JTAG signals between the FT2232H Mini Module and the RF frontend adapter as shown in Table 3.
-* Select the adapter power source jumper: USB or PCIe (check RF frontend adapter hardware for details).
+* Select the adapter power-source jumper: USB or PCIe.
+See the RF frontend adapter documentation for details.
 * Connect the USB cable to the FT2232H Mini Module.
-* If USB power is selected, connect the micro USB cable to the RF frontend adapter.
+* If USB power is selected, connect the micro-USB cable to the RF frontend adapter.
-* If PCIe power is selected, insert the RF frontend adapter into a PCIe slot and power on the PC.
+* If PCIe power is selected, insert the RF frontend adapter into a PCIe slot and power on the host PC.

 .. list-table:: Table 3.
-FT2232H Mini Module to RF frontend adapter JTAG connections
+FT2232H Mini Module to RF Frontend Adapter JTAG Connections
    :header-rows: 1
    :widths: 50 50